Minimizing the Impact of a Divorce on your Children

 Although you are actively dissolving your marriage and removing your spouse from your life, your children will benefit immensely if you are able to work cooperatively (in non-abuse cases) with him or her while your divorce is pending and after it is finalized.
 When you have a child with somebody, you are linked to that individual forever.
 Although you are only legally obligated to cooperate with him or her until your child turns 18, you will likely continue to see your former spouse at your child's high school and college graduations, wedding, and your grandchildren's events, assuming your child attends college, marries, and has children of his or her own.

 Right now, working cooperatively with your spouse means supporting his or her parenting decisions and being flexible about how you share parenting duties while your divorce is pending.
 When your divorce is finalized, there will be a court-ordered parenting time agreement and allocation of parental responsibilities in place.
 These are to ensure that your child has a nurturing relationship with both parents.
 The success of these agreements depends on the effort you and your former partner make to uphold them.

 Seek Guidance from an Experienced St. Charles Divorce Lawyer

 A divorce can be difficult on every member of your family.
 If you are a parent going through (or about to go through) the divorce process, working with the right Kane County divorce lawyer can mean the difference between a relatively pain-free divorce and a prolonged, stressful one.
-To learn more, schedule your initial legal consultation with Attorney Matthew G. Shaw of Shaw Family Law, P.C.
+To learn more, schedule your initial legal consultation with Attorney Matthew G. Shaw of Shaw Sanders, P.C.
 Mr. Shaw can answer any questions you have about issues like parenting time and child support in Illinois.